georchestra/maelstro/config/README.md

-# configuration
+# Configuration

-this folder contains the configurations files for maelstro
+This folder contains the configurations files for maelstro

-we usually copy it into georchestra datadir
+When deploying with geOrchestra, these files should be copied into a `maelstro` subfolder of the geOrchestra [datadir](https://github.com/georchestra/datadir)